CLI Reference

 [default: 30]

---flashblocks.score_samples <SCORE_SAMPLES>
+--flashblocks.score-samples <SCORE_SAMPLES>

 Override the number of latency samples retained for receive-peer scoring